Claude Berri: Personal life

 Berri's first marriage was with Anne-Marie Rassam, sister of film producer Jean-Pierre Rassam.
-They had two children: actor Julien Rassam (1968-2002) and actor and film producer Thomas Langmann (b.
+They had two children: actor Julien Rassam (1968–2002) and actor and film producer Thomas Langmann (b.
 1971).
 They separated in the late 1970s, though they were not divorced until 1987.
 Anne-Marie, who suffered from bipolar disorder, committed suicide in 1997 by jumping from a balcony.

 Berri's second marriage was with costume designer Sylvie Gautrelet, with whom he had a son, Darius (b.1986).

 Already suffering from depression and affected by the death of his first wife, Berri was further impacted when his eldest son also committed suicide in 2002.
 Julien Rassam had been physically disabled since an accident two years earlier.
 Berri's film L'Un reste, l'autre part (2005) was inspired by this family tragedy.

 From 1998 to his death, Berri was the partner of author and producer Nathalie Rheims.

 Berri was a connoisseur and collector of fine arts and photography.
 He was the owner of two galleries in Paris that specialized in modern art.
 Art collecting was a passion project for Berri: in 1986, he sold the majority of his shares in Renn Productions to Pathé in order to fund this activity.

-Death
+Death and succession

 Berri died of a stroke, in Paris, aged 74, one week info filming the comedy Trésor.
 The film was completed by François Dupeyron.

 After Berri's death, a collection of nine works by Robert Ryman, Ad Reinhardt, Giorgio Morandi, Richard Serra and Lucio Fontana was promised to the Centre Pompidou in Paris in lieu of tax.
 But Berri's heirs ultimately sold them to Qatar, through French art dealer Philippe Ségalot, for about €50 million.

-Following Berri's death, a legal dispute over his succession broke out between Thomas Langmann, his half-brother Darius, the latter's mother Sylvie Gautrelet, and Nathalie Rheims.
+A legal dispute over Berri's succession eventually broke out between Thomas Langmann, his half-brother Darius, the latter's mother Sylvie Gautrelet, and Nathalie Rheims.
 Thomas accused Darius, Gautrelet and Rheims of misappropriating his father's assets, notably by stealing valuable works of art from his extensive collection.
 In July 2015, Thomas Langmann filed a complaint against his half-brother.
 In March 2025, Darius Langmann, Gautrelet, Rheims and several other people including an art expert, a family member and former employees of Claude Berri, were indicted for conspiracy to commit aggravated theft, breach of trust and tax evasion.